 What was different about my home environment?
 Hotter than the store, yes, but the temp readings I was getting were not extreme.
 What about peripherals?

 (Did you check the console/log messages to look for any related entries (such as the common (for this issue) others saw like "PMU forced shutdown, cause = -122" and some saw "thermal runaway" errors.
 And disconnecting the AC power cord (which you did to take it into the apple store) also resets the Power mgmt unit.
-However the problem repeated after you got home.-Mike)
+However the problem repeated after you got home.-M)